-Fire Safety in new and altered Offices is subject to the Building Regulations and the guidance for fire matters are dealt with by Approved Document Part B Fire Safety.
-Within that document appendix G and H there is a list, of other guidance documents that may be relevant.
+Fire Safety in new and altered offices is subject to Building Regulations, and the guidance for fire matters are dealt with by Approved Document B Fire Safety Volume 2.
+Within that document, Appendix G details a list of other guidance documents that may be relevant.

 Fire Safety Guide for England and Wales

 The most appropriate guide for offices is likely to be Guide 1 – Offices and shops and can be downloaded at the Department of Communities and Local Government website.
 This guidance gives advice on how to avoid fires and how to ensure people’s safety if a fire does start.
 It only applies to England and Wales and it does not set prescriptive standards, but provides recommendations and guidance for use when assessing the adequacy of fire precautions in offices and shops.
 Other fire risk assessment methods may be equally valid to comply with fire safety law.

 This guide is for all employers, managers, occupiers and owners of offices and shops.
 It tells you about how you might comply with fire safety law, helps you to carry out a fire risk assessment and identify the general fire precautions you need to have in place.
 This guide is intended for premises where the main use of the building or part of the building is an office or shop.
 It may also be suitable for the individual units within other complexes, although consultation with the other managers will be necessary as part of an integrated risk assessment for the complex.